maisieccino/ucl-assistant-app/README.md

 ### Which API server?

-Source code for the UCL Assistant API Server is available [here](https://github.com/uclapi/ucl-assistant-api/)
+Source code for the UCL Assistant API Server is available [here](https://github.com/uclapi/ucl-assistant-api/).
+It is hosted at [ucl-assistant.uclapi.com](https://ucl-assistant.uclapi.com)

-Production mode: uses ucl-assistant.uclapi.com

-Development mode: uses ucl-assistant.herokuapp.com

 ### Saving user data